mert-kurttutan/pire/benchmark/note.md

 This is probably because of packing used in a regardless of whether it is transposed or not.
 We can easily fix this but more code

+cblas_hgemm on intel sde on the same machine as above gives (exit code: 0xc0000005 STATUS_ACCESS_VIOLATION) MKL_NUM_THREADS=1

+but not on windows ec2 saphhier rapid machine from aws